mrawls/BF-rvplotter/README.md

 * `specshift.py` applies velocity shifts to a set of FITS spectra
 * `spec_convolve.py` convolves a spectrum to a resolution of your choice using FORTRAN convspec (bonus: the convspec directory includes a compiled FORTRAN binary which works on my OS X 10.10.5!)

+Walkthrough
 ============

 So you have a bunch of spectra of a presumably double-lined eclipsing binary, and you want a nice radial velocity (RV) curve via the broadening function (BF) technique.
 Let's further assume you don't have RV standard star observations and you want to use the telluric A-band to nudge all the spectra into something closer to an RV standard alignment.

 This process is written specifically for a set of optical ARCES echelle spectra which have been reduced and combined into a single order, but it can work for any kind of 1D spectra, such as APOGEE IR spectra (skip the telluric line alignment part in that case).

-(1) Get some appropriate template/model files.
+**(1) Get some appropriate template/model files.**

 **telluricspec.txt** (or .fits) - probably created with the telfit MakeModel

-**templateBF.fits** (or .txt) - either a model PHOENIX spectra with stellar parameters vaguely close to the target, or a real star spectrum also vaguely similar to the target.
+**templateBF.fits** (or .txt) - either a model spectrum with stellar parameters vaguely close to the target, or a real star spectrum also vaguely similar to the target.
 Either way, you need similar (or higher) resolution and the same wavelength coverage as the target.
-If you use a real star, you need to know its barycentric velocity (due to the Earth/Sun orbit) as well as its systemic velocity (relative to our Solar System) and remove these first (specshift.py can help!).
+If you use a real star, you need to know its barycentric velocity (due to the Earth/Sun orbit) as well as its systemic velocity (relative to our Solar System) and remove these first (`specshift.py` can help!).

-(2) Make some text files.
+**(2) Make some text files.**

 **infiles_telfit.txt** - a list of full paths to all the observed spectra (easy!).
 No comments or shenanigans in this file.